Future Bill and Ted: 69, dudes!

 Kurisu: I am going to kill my future self five hours from now...

-- During The Death of Superman storyline, the real Superman proves himself to Lois with Clark Kent's favorite movie: To Kill a Mockingbird.
+- In The Death of Superman, the real Superman proves his identity to Lois by naming Clark Kent's favorite movie, To Kill a Mockingbird.

-- During the Obsidian Age arc in the Justice League of America, in which the entire League is killed and their souls trapped by an ancient Atlantean sorceress, it's revealed that Batman's passcode for Nightwing is "The Daring Young Man on the Flying Trapeze"; a reference of course to Dick Grayson's boyhood career.
-Also, song lyrics.
+- Justice League of America: During the Obsidian Age arc, in which the entire League is killed and their souls trapped by an ancient Atlantean sorceress, it's revealed that Batman's passcode for Nightwing is "The Daring Young Man on the Flying Trapeze"; not only are they song lyrics, but they also refer to Dick Grayson's boyhood career.

-- Mortadelo y Filemón: They have an arbitrarily catalogued amount of them.
-A Running Gag is said password be very offensive to some group or collective that happens to be within earshot.
+- Mortadelo y Filemón have an arbitrarily catalogued number of trust passwords.
+A Running Gag is for the password to be very offensive to some group or collective that happens to be within earshot.
 A beating ensues.

 - One particularly extreme password was reciting Don Quixote in its entirety.
-After unsuccessfully trying to convince the guard on the other side of the door to skip the password for once, Filemón just starts reciting aloud the whole book, which he proves to know by heart.
-Time passes, it rains, Filemón grows a beard, and right before he's done reciting the book, the door collapses.
-When Mortadelo and Filemón enter the building while shaving their beards, they notice the guard has died of old age.
+Filemón tries unsuccessfully to convince the guard on the other side of the door to let him skip the password for once.
+He has a Photographic Memory and knows it by heart, but by the time he's finished reciting it, he's grown a Time-Passage Beard.
+And then the door collapses, and the guard turns out to have died of old age.

 - In Paper Girls, 2016!Erin asks several very personal questions in a row to verify that 1988!Erin is who she claims to be.
 Subverted in that 1988!Erin doesn't know the answer to the first one (her social security number), and the last one isn't a Trust Password at all, it's a genuine question that 2016!Erin has always wondered about.

-- Inverted by Genre Savvy players in the comics.
-Often, players will set up a "Doppleganger Password"; should a character become separated from the group and later rejoin, they can be asked to provide the password in order to prove that they're not an infiltrator in disguise.
+- Used by Genre Savvy players in the comics.
+Often, players will set up a "Doppelganger Password"; should a character become separated from the group and later rejoin, they can be asked to provide the password in order to prove that they're not an infiltrator in disguise.